 Our new integral-field observations were motivated by the unusually small separation of the bright arc in Abell 1201, which makes it feasible to combine stellar kinematics and strong-lensing information across an overlapping range in radius, which is not possible in most lensing clusters.
-The velocity dispersion measurements from the Sand et al. (2004) long-slit spectra do not reach the radius of the arc in Abell 1201, while previous integral-field observations (Swinbank 2003) covered a much narrower field-ofview and sampled a limited spectral range, not including the bright [O III] emission line from the arc.
+The velocity dispersion measurements from the Sand et al. (2004) long-slit spectra do not reach the radius of the arc in Abell 1201, while previous integral-field observations (Swinbank 2003) covered a much narrower field of view and sampled a limited spectral range, not including the bright [O III] emission line from the arc.
 Our stellar kinematic measurements and dynamical modelling will be presented in a forthcoming paper.
-Here, we focus on the stronglensing constraints, showing that the unusual configuration of Abell 1201 allows us to infer the presence of an additional centrally-concentrated mass, of order $10^{10}\,\mathrm{M}{\odot}$ , with no detectable luminous counterpart.
+Here, we focus on the strong-lensing constraints, showing that the unusual configuration of Abell 1201 allows us to infer the presence of an additional centrally concentrated mass, of the order of 10^{10} M{\odot}, with no detectable luminous counterpart.

-The remainder of the paper is structured as follows: Section 2 describes the observations and data reduction steps, and presents the general lensing configuration, including identification of a faint counter-image close to the centre of the BCG.
-Section 3 presents a lensing analysis constrained only by the main arc, using models with a constant stellar mass-to-light ratio combined with a parametrized darkmatter halo.
-Section 4 then discusses the interpretation of the counter-image, proposing three alternative scenarios: (a) a very heavy IMF throughout the BCG, (b) a steep radial variation in the stellar initial mass function, and (c) a very massive central black hole.
-In Section 5 we discuss the merits and implications of these solutions, with reference to external evidence, and Section 6 considers future observations which might help discriminate between them.
+The remainder of the paper is structured as follows.
+Section 2 describes the observations and data reduction steps, and presents the general lensing configuration, including identification of a faint counterimage close to the centre of the BCG.
+Section 3 presents a lensing analysis constrained only by the main arc, using models with a constant stellar mass-to-light ratio combined with a parametrized DM halo.
+Section 4 then discusses the interpretation of the counterimage, proposing three alternative scenarios: (a) a very heavy IMF throughout the BCG, (b) a steep radial variation in the stellar IMF and (c) a very massive central BH.
+In Section 5, we discuss the merits and implications of these solutions, with reference to external evidence, and Section 6 considers future observations that might help discriminate between them.
 Brief conclusions are summarized in Section 7.

-For computing physical scales we adopt the relevant cosmological parameters from Planck Collaboration et al. (2016): h=0.678, $\Omega{\rm M}=0.308$ and $\Omega{\Lambda}=0.692$ .
-In this cosmology, the spatial scale at the redshift of Abell 1201 is $2.96~\rm kpc~arcsec^{-1}$ .
+For computing physical scales, we adopt the relevant cosmological parameters from Planck Collaboration XIII (2016): h = 0.678, $\Omega{\rm M} = 0.308$ and $\Omega{\Lambda} = 0.692$.
+In this cosmology, the spatial scale at the redshift of Abell 1201 is 2.96 kpc arcsec-1.